stelzinga/MF/Management_Framework-Appendix.md

 By looking at such broad-brush Scenarios, it is possible to focus on events that will affect a broad range of Components and perform the Analysis and Decision in advance of the actual event happening across all Components.

 ### Return to BAU
-Once Recovery was performed, the Activities operate often in a reduced capacity.
+Once Recovery was performed, the Activities operate often in a degraded capacity.
 This occurs when the Secondary Components may not be of the same quality, capacity or performance as the Primary Components.
 This is purely Cost based: having fully available, same capacity and same performance Secondary Components has a Cost.
 And if that Cost cannot be sufficiently recouped through the Revenue from the Activities performed using the Primary Components, then it is not worth spending on top-notch backup material.
-In addition, certain Disasters are Secondary Component Agnostic (Physical threats, Pandemic, etc).
-Therefore, at one point returning to BAU is a desired step and depending on the Recovery that was chosen, it means simply correcting the Primary Component and switching back to using it.
+In addition, certain Disasters are Secondary Component agnostic (Physical threats, Pandemic, etc).
+Therefore, at one point returning to BAU is a desired step and depending on the Recovery that was chosen, it could simply mean correcting or repairing the Primary Component and switching back to it.

 ### Impact
 Residual Impact, or *Impact* in short, assesses the consequences of having to Recover for a certain duration.
 Specifically, it looks at the consequences to Activities of the following chain of events or *Impact Cycle*:

 BAU -> Disaster -> Unavailability -> Recovery -> Return to BAU

+It is important to asses the impact all the way to and including Return to BAU.
+In certain Disasters, the Recovery itself may be swift, but if as result of chosen Recovery leads to degraded Operations *and* the Return to BAU takes a long time, then the consequences to any Impact Aspect will likely increase over that duration.

+#### Impact Aspects
 The consequences are measured against several *Impact Aspects* of the Profile Tree from the Management Framework.
 Below list shows range of possible consequences for each aspect as none / some / worst:
 - Services: no loss of Services / some Services reduced or unavailable / most or all  Services unavailable.
 - Clients: no consequences for Clients / Clients did business elsewhere temporarily,  informal complaints / Clients left entirely, formal complaints.